Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 ### service-registry-management

 Its purpose is to manage service definitions, service instances, interfaces, systems and devices in bulk.
-The different operations provide querying, registering and unregistering functionalities.
+The different operations provide querying, registering, updating and unregistering functionalities.
 The service is offered for administrative support systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_0_0/service-registry-management_sd.pdf) <br />